Amazon Fund for Forest Conservation and Climate

 Title: Amazon Fund for Forest Conservation and Climate

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) and Norway’s International Climate and Forest Initiative (NICFI) conducted by the Norwegian Ministry of Foreign Affairs
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) and Norwegian Government

 Lead executing agency: Banco Nacional de Desenvolvimento Econômico e Social (BNDES) – Brazilian National Bank for Economic and Social Development

-Brazil’s national policy for climate change aims to reduce deforestation in the Amazon region by 80 per cent by the year 2020 and reduce the country’s CO2 emissions by up to 38,9 per cent.
-Regional measures included in the Plan for the Prevention and Control of Deforestation in the Legal Amazon (PPCDAm) have contributed to reducing the annual deforestation rate from 27,772 square kilometres in 2004 to 6,947 square kilometres in 2017 – a decrease of 75 per cent.
+Brazil's national climate change policy aims to completely eradicate deforestation in the Amazon region and reduce national CO2 emissions by 43% by 2030.
+Regional measures of the Action Plan for the Prevention and Control of Deforestation in the Legal Amazon (PPCDAm) have contributed to the reduction in the annual deforestation rate from 27,772 km² in 2004 to 7,900 km² in 2018.
+From 2004 to 2018 the deforestation rate was reduced by 72%.
+In 2018, however, deforestation increased by 13,7% compared to the prior year.

 The Amazon Fund has improved its performance qualitatively and quantitatively.